Avanade/NTangle/docs/SqlServer.md

 Root CDC | Gets all CDC changes (create, update and delete) for the table (see [`fn_cdc_get_all_changes_`](https://docs.microsoft.com/en-us/sql/relational-databases/system-functions/cdc-fn-cdc-get-all-changes-capture-instance-transact-sql)) up to the maximum query size.
 Store the result into a temporary `#changes` table.
 Child CDC | Gets all CDC changes (create, update and delete) for each child table up to the maximum query size joining against the parent table(s) to ensure existence.
 Append the result into the temporary `#changes` table where distinct (as per root table primary key).
 Batch query | Select result set for the latest Batch details (will be in an incomplete state).
-Root query | Select result set using the temporary `#changes` table to left outer join to the root table (latest), then left outer join to [`VersionTracking`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/VersionTracking.sql) (last version hash) and [`IdentifierMapping`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/IdentifierMapping.sql) (for selected colums where configured).
+Root query | Select result set using the temporary `#changes` table to left outer join to the root table (latest), then left outer joins to [`VersionTracking`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/VersionTracking.sql) (last version hash) and [`IdentifierMapping`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/IdentifierMapping.sql) (for selected colums where configured).
-Child query | Select result set using the temporary `#changes` for each child table using inner join to ensure data is selected for only what currently exists within the database (latest), then left outer join to [`IdentifierMapping`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/IdentifierMapping.sql) (for selected colums where configured).
+Child query | Select result set using the temporary `#changes` for each child table using inner joins to ensure data is selected for only what currently exists within the database (latest), then left outer joins to [`IdentifierMapping`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/IdentifierMapping.sql) (for selected colums where configured).

 </br>